evmos/docs/docs/develop/testnet/faucet.md

 # Faucet

-Check how to obtain testnet tokens from the Evmos faucet website
+Check how to obtain testnet tokens from the Evmos faucet website.

 The Evmos Testnet Faucet distributes small amounts of {{ $themeConfig.project.testnet_denom }} to anyone who can provide a valid testnet address for free.
 Request funds from the faucet either by using the [Keplr Wallet](../../use/wallet/keplr) or follow the instructions on this page.